pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

         ...
     ```

-1. Pipe the output of the generate command into a `workload.yaml` file.
+1. Pipe the output into a `workload.yaml` file.
 If you have more than one
 kind available in the cluster, you must provide a `--kind` flag.
 The `--kind` flag supports tab
 auto-completion.
 Run: